Donald Shori 1950 - 2020 - Obituary

-Donald J. Shori passed away peacefully at New Hanover Regional Medical Center, Wilmington, NC on August 16, 2020.
+Calabash, North Carolina - Donald J. Shori passed away peacefully at New Hanover Regional Medical Center, Wilmington, NC on August 16, 2020.
 Don was born in Canton, Ohio on April 8, 1950 to Gulielmo and Rose (Marcoaldi) Shori.
-Don will be remembered for his generous heart, larger than life personality, ever-present humor, and his love and devotion to his wife Sue.
+Don will be remembered for his generous heart, larger than life personality, ever-present humor, and his love and devotion to his wife, Sue.

 Don grew up loving sports and was outstanding in every sport that he played, from Little League baseball as a top star in basketball and as a distinguished golfer.